-In the first half of the nienteeth century the Industrial Revolution was completed.
-Figs 6-11, as well as Figs 14-15 in different projections well confirm our idea that the Industrial Revolution from the fifteenth to the nineteenth century passed through three phases: initial, intermediate, and final.
+In the first half of the 19th century the Industrial Revolution was completed.
+Figs 6-11, as well as Figs 14-15 in different projections well confirm our idea that the Industrial Revolution from the 15th to the 19th century passed through three phases: initial, intermediate, and final.

 Fig. 11.
-Dynamics of technological inventions (= endogenous technological growth rate) in Europe and the USA, 1400-1850.
+Dynamics of technological inventions (= endogenous techno-logical growth rate) in Europe and the USA, 1400-1850.
 A few Western countries are catching up with Britain in the first half of the 19th century

-In the second half of the nineteenth century Britain finally lost its technological lead, as in the late nineteeth century the number of major inventions made in each of the USA, Germany, and France exceeded the number of British inventions (see Fig. 12), whereas in 1880-1900 the number of major inventions made in Britain constituted just about 10 per cent of all the major inventions made in the West (see Fig. 15).
-The technological lead by the end of the nineteenth century was clearly taken by the USA (see Fig. 12).
+In the second half of the 19th century Britain finally lost its technological lead, as in the late 19th century the number of major inventions made in each of the USA, Germany, and France exceeded the number of British inventions (see Fig. 12), whereas in 1880-1900 the number of major inventions made in Britain constituted just about 10 % of all the major inventions made in the West (see Fig. 15).
+The technological lead by the end of the 19th century was clearly taken by the USA (see Fig. 12).

 Fig. 12.
-Dynamics of technological inventions (= endogenous technological growth rate) in Europe and the USA, 1400-1900.
+Dynamics of technological inventions (= endogenous techno-logical growth rate) in Europe and the USA, 1400-1900.
 Convergence among the leading European countries and the USA lead in the second half of the 19th century